clashroyaleisgood/Course_VRDL/HW2_Object_Detection/README.md

 change the line 6 of parse_predict_result.py, the exp is depend on the previous step.
 `ResultPath = r'../yolov5/runs/detect/exp/labels'`

-atfer correcting the exp?, you can exectute the following command to get the result
+atfer correcting the exp?, you can execute the following command to get the result
 `~/Course_VRDL$ python HW2_Object_Detection/parse_predict_result.py`

-the result is sotored in `HW2_Object_Detection/answer.json`
+the result is stored in `HW2_Object_Detection/answer.json`
 you can also change to which director you want in line 8 of `parse_predict_result.py`
 `DumpJsonPath = r'HW2_Object_Detection/answer.json'`